 to her lips.
 Or should have.
 But now she'd turned her face away; she was staring off at some

-invisible point more inside her head than in mere space.
-He stared; she did not look back at him.
+invisible point more inside her head than in actual space.
+He stared at her; she did not look back at him.

 Suddenly, as if she couldn't even bear to see him in her peripheral vision, she bent forward, letting her head

 drop until he saw only the top of it.
 Her short, smooth, glossy black hair was parted in the middle;